music-encoding/guidelines/v3/elements/symbol.md

          </td>
       </tr>
       <tr>
-         <td class="wovenodd-col1"><strong>Constraints</strong></td>
+         <td class="wovenodd-col1"><strong>Constraint</strong></td>
          <td class="wovenodd-col2">
             <div>
-               <div>In the symbolDef context, symbol must have either a startid attribute or x and y attributes.</div>
+               <div class="schematronText">In the symbolDef context, symbol must have either a startid attribute or x and y attributes.</div>
-               <div>In the symbolDef context, symbol must have one of the following attributes: altsym,
+               <div class="schematronText">In the symbolDef context, symbol must have one of the following attributes: altsym,
                   glyphname, or glyphnum.
                </div>
             </div>